-In November 2016, the FASB issued ASU 2016-18, "Statement of Cash Flows (Topic 230): Restricted Cash", which requires companies to include amounts generally described as restricted cash and restricted cash equivalents in cash and cash equivalents when reconciling beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
-This ASU is effective for annual and interim periods beginning after December 15, 2017.
-The Group does not anticipate that this adoption will have a significant impact on its financial statement.
+In November 2016, the FASB issued Accounting Standards Update No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash (ASU 2016-18), which requires companies to include amounts generally described as restricted cash and restricted cash equivalents in cash and cash equivalents when reconciling beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
+The Company adopted ASU 2016-18 during the first quarter of 2018.
+The adoption of this new guidance had no material impact on the Company's consolidated balance sheets, statements of operations and cash flows.